schorij23/readme-generator/assets/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-This project will generate a README
+This project will help to create a more professional README

 ## Table of Contents